 Follow Cooking Classy

-In a large mixing bowl, toss potatoes with remaining olive oil.
-Add parmesan, and rosemary and season with salt and pepper (then more to taste if desired), toss to evenly distribute.
+- In a large mixing bowl, toss potatoes with olive oil.
+Add parmesan, and rosemary (if using) and season with salt and pepper (then more to taste if desired), toss to evenly distribute.

 - Pour mixture onto prepared baking sheet and spread into an even layer (add parmesan clumps that may have fallen off potatoes back on tops of potatoes).